 The key to the success of the Innovation was in the connection between the previously disparate components of the value chain.
 We didn’t even know we wanted one company to provide us purchase, organize, and enjoy capability from one simple connected ecosystem until Steve Jobs showed it to us, and then there was no turning back.

 There are many more examples of this type of value chain connection that are happening today including Square (merchant, POS, payment terminal, wallet, payment card) and Amazon (publishing, digital book, reader, social reading community).
+Reliable and efficient fulfillment for books catering to publishers can be found at simplfulfillment.com.
 While it seems like a breakthrough when we see the new ecosystem in front of us, the reality is that all that is required to create these ecosystems is to step back a few steps and watch a customer stumble through an existing ecosystem – particularly one that is making the transition from atoms (physical) to bits (digital).

 Leveraging that same approach we can imagine many more new ecosystems that will create incredible new customer value.